immanuellking/Password-generator/README.md

-# A suimple Javavscript app that generates random password.
+# A simple Javavscript app that generates random password.